 - 1. Study, review, advise and recommend regulations and procedures relating to the safety and security of persons and of district facilities. - 2.
 Review safety, health and environmental issues that affect the campus. - 3.
-Advise the Director of Facilities on safety issues - 4.
+Advise the Director of Facilities and Operations on safety issues - 4.
 Make recommendations regarding campus emergency procedures and training - 5.
 Make recommendations regarding parking and traffic control. - 6.
 Make recommendations regarding hazardous waste management. - 7.
 Make recommendations regarding equipment and other issues affecting classroom safety. - 8.
 Assist and support college planning process as needed or requested. - 9.
 Receive reports about unsafe conditions and direct them to the appropriate department along with any recommendations. - 10.
 Review student accident reports, police statistical reports for the campus, and staff accident reports in order to help identify unsafe work practices and/or campus conditions and suggest possible remedies to the appropriate department(s). - 11.
 Make recommendations regarding campus emergency procedures. - 12.
-Encourage input and feedback from all individuals with regard to campus safety related ideas, problems, and solutions.
+Encourage input and feedback from all individuals with regard to campus safety related ideas, problems, and solutions. - 13.
+Our commitment is to strive towards accessibility to eliminate barriers to equity and that we act deliberately to create a safe and inclusive environment.